 By the time your children are in high school, they will already have some established perceptions about the world they are growing up in.
-Getting them involved in science is a wonderful way to spark their interest in environmental issues and to make them appreciate the many awe-inspiring aspects of our natural environment.
+Getting them involved in science is a wonderful way to spark their interest in environmental issues and to help them appreciate the importance of nature in our life.

 Raising scientifically literate children is so critical in this day and age.
 We can do this in a number of ways.
 Encourage them to take challenging science courses and to join extracurricular science clubs.
 Take family trips that are centered around science, such as national parks, eco-tourism attractions, and science museums.
 Point out articles, books, and new studies to spark a family conversation or debate.
 Finally, engage your children with fascinating science experiments.
 Science fun isn’t just for the young!